fossasia/susi_installer/README.md

 at least at version 18 to ensure we can specify additional repositories in the requirement files.
 The `install-dependencies` script will update `pip3` if this requirement is not fulfilled.

-For Fedora 31 it seems that the packages `python3-devel`, `python3-wheel`, and `python3-setuptools` are necessary, too.

 ### List of Python packages